Continuity Properties of Value Functions in Information Structures for Zero-Sum and General Games and Stochastic Teams: Preliminaries, Literature Review and Statement of Main Results

-{\bf General Stochastic Games.} The value of information may not be well-posed since unlike team and zero-sum game problems, one cannot talk about the unique value of a general non-zero-sum game.
+The value of information may not be well-posed since unlike team and zero-sum game problems, one cannot talk about the unique value of a general non-zero-sum game.
 Furthermore, more information may have a positive or negative value to a player who receives it, unlike in zero-sum games and team problems.
 An example of such an occurrence can be found in \cite{Bassan2003}.
-The electronic mail game from \cite{ElectronicMail} is a classic example where equilibria do not converge despite the seeming convergence of information, although the information does not converge in total variation.
+The electronic mail game from \cite{ElectronicMail} is a further relevant classic example where equilibria do not converge (although the information does not converge in total variation in this example).
+We note that a somewhat different notion of $\epsilon$-equilibria (a uniform-$\epsilon$ equilibrium concept where $\epsilon$-proximity, with $\epsilon$ being uniform for each conditional expected cost/reward given the private information realization, regardless of how unlikely the realizations are) has been studied in \cite{kajii1998payoff} and \cite{rothschild2005payoff} for finite games, where it has been shown that total variation continuity does not hold under this concept.

 In this paper, we will answer the question of whether convergence of information structures leads to convergence of the value function (assuming it is well-defined) for a player in a general non-zero-sum game.